Phased Return to Work Letter - Do I Need a Sick Note?

 You can return in a limited capacity if the employer can accommodate specific arrangements.
 The doctor specifies reduced days, hours, duties, or other conditions.
 If the employer cannot accommodate them, the note is treated as "not fit for work."

-Sick pay during a phased return — April 2026 changes
+Sick pay during a phased return: April 2026 changes

 From 6 April 2026, the Employment Rights Act 2025 significantly improves sick pay during phased returns.
-SSP is now assessed day-by-day rather than requiring four consecutive sick days.
-This means an employee returning on three days per week receives SSP for the two days per week they are not yet able to attend — something that was rarely possible under the old rules.
+SSP is now assessed day by day rather than requiring four consecutive sick days.
+This means an employee returning on three days per week receives SSP for the two days per week they are not yet able to attend, something that was rarely possible under the old rules.

 Previous rules: SSP required four consecutive absent days.
 Phased return working patterns typically broke this run, meaning most employees on phased returns received no sick pay for absent days.